CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ### Non-Blocking I/O

-* We create an input file with:
+* We create an input file for non-blocking PnetCDF with:

 ```
 w                  # IO mode:    w for write, r for read